PacifistJACK/Trail-Login-pg/README.md

-# Ganga Bhumi Club
+# Ganga Bhumi Club Trail

-Ganga Bhumi Club is a web application designed for user authentication and management.
+Web application designed for user authentication and management.
 It offers a seamless experience for users to sign up, log in, and access exclusive content.
 The application is developed using Flask and deployed on Vercel.

 ## Features
 - **User Sign-Up**: Users can create an account with a username, email, and password.